 How to reset your Wi-Fi network on Mac

-Click Apple menu > System Preferences > Network.
-Click on Wi-Fi in the drop-down menu on the left of the screen and hit the minus (-) button to remove it.
+Step 3: Hit the minus (-) button to remove it.
 Then add it again by clicking the plus button (+) and selecting Wi-Fi in the Interface options.

 How to reset your Wi-Fi network on Windows

 Step 1: Click to Windows Settings > Network & Internet > Status.